schappim/mBot-Gitbook/section-5-chapter-32-custom-blocks-functions.md

 Following the same procedure, like before, we can create a new block: Data&Blocks &gt; Make a Block and give the new function a suitable name, say "line\_follower".

 This time the function needs input, though: it needs to know the status of the line sensor.
 Therefore, in the "New Block" window, we do click on "Options", this time, and then we choose "Add number input".
 This will create a new attribute spot in the new block.
-Let's give this attribte a name by typing "line\_value" and when we have everything like shown in the image below, click "OK".
+Let's give this attribute a name by typing "line\_value" and when we have everything like shown in the image below, click "OK".

 ![](/assets/Img.5.30.7.jpg)